 Travelling to Botswana

 Transport in Botswana is relatively efficient.
-Getting to your lodge or destination is as easy as jumping on an air shuttle service or a safari vehicle, this is where the choice is really up to you based on your requirements, time and budget.
+Getting to your lodge or destination is as easy as jumping on an air shuttle service from the Botswana Airport or straight to a safari vehicle, this is where the choice is really up to you based on your requirements, time and budget.

 Maun International Airport is the main hub for all flights entering Botswana as a safari destination; the airport is located within the town itself.

 Sir Seretse Khama International Airport is located just 10 kilometres north of Gaborone, offering daily one hour flights from Johannesburg and three weekly two hour flights from Harare.

 Kasane International Airport is located around four kilometres south of the town of Kasane and lies just a few kilometres away from the Chobe National Park.